yieldprotocol/docs-v2/operations/deployment.md

  - The string identifier in protocol.json of the IOracle with the baseId/ilkId pair.
 This can currently be the chainlinkOracle or the compositeOracle.

  - The collateralization ratio, with 6 decimal places.
-1000000 = 100%.
+1500000 = 150%.

+ - The reverse of the collateralization ratio, with 6 decimal places.
+666666 = 66%.

  - The debt ceiling for the base/ilk pair, with some zeros added afterwards.